 - 12) The concept of opportunity cost exists because

-- A) of scarcity.
+- A) resources are scarce.

 - B) goods have different prices.

-- C) of shortages.
+- C) shortages occur.

 - D) the value of services is hard to determine.

 Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and